Dr. Gerrit Melles

 “I am honored to receive the 2020 Pisart Award,” said Dr. Kiser.
 “Like the Lighthouse Guild itself, I remain committed to improving the lives of people who are blind or visually impaired, and I look forward to further advancing our understanding of ocular retinoid metabolism, which is at the heart of the visual process.”

-The Pisart Award was established in 1981 and has annually recognized an early-career vision clinician, scientist or clinician-scientist whose contributions have the potential to substantially influence vision care and/or vision science and has a proven record of accomplishment.
+The Pisart Award in Technological Innovation was established in 1981 and has annually recognized an early-career vision clinician, scientist or clinician-scientist whose contributions have the potential to substantially influence vision care and/or vision science and has a proven record of accomplishment.

 As the 2020 Pisart Award recipient, Dr. Kiser will receive a $32,000 prize at Lighthouse Guild’s annual Pisart Symposium on October 17, 2020.